 Resort fees are a type of mandatory fee that hotels and resorts often charge guests in addition to the advertised room rate.
 These fees can cover a wide range of services and amenities, including things like Wi-Fi access, fitness center use, and even daily newspaper delivery.
 In some cases, resort fees can even be as high as $50 per night!

-Las Vegas Hotels Without Resort Fees
+3 Best Las Vegas Hotels With No Resort Fees

-Current Resort Fees Las Vegas Strip
+2023 Resort Fees In Las Vegas

 Most hotels and resorts away from the tourist areas also have resort fees.
 The most expensive is $45/night.
 A few resorts offer no resort fee, but you should expect to pay the fee around town.
 Here are current resort fees around Las Vegas: